Where Do You Stand on the Psychic/Empath Meter?

 Share

 You didn’t know there was a meter?
 Any intuitive will tell you that navigating the outside world can be tricky.
-It requires not having your head in the clouds, or maybe one of those well-trained service dogs that can keep you on track.
+It demands not having your head in the clouds, or maybe “owning” one of those well-trained service dogs that can keep you on track.

 If you’re a highly sensitive person, you might be easily distracted.
 “Yes,” you say, “but I’m a mystic.
 I’m thinking of lofty things.
 And besides, I forgot that I had to pay attention to the mundane, such as the layout of a room, or what belongings I carried with me.”

 February 2016: This weekend I attended the AWP’s (Associated Writing Programs) yearly event.
-My career is professional psychic but I’m also a writer.
 I have a Master’s degree in writing, which qualifies me to attend the AWP.

 This was not only my first time at the yearly extravaganza.
 It was also a re-introduction for me to the bigger outside world.
 I shattered my right leg in September of 2015 (in 30 pieces according to my doctor) and my healing time is a year.
 Wheelchair time was about 3 months, but yay, I’m walking again.
 (As I re-edit this, we’re now 9 months or so into the Covid-19 quarantine.
 Quarantining may give you a first-hand sense of what it’s like not to go out when and where you want, or be around people.
 Except, I hope, your bones are all intact?)